pithia-eu/pithia-esc-gui-poc/docs/development.md

 ```
 python3 manage.py runserver
 ```
-The command line should display output similar to this:
+Upon entering this, the command line should produce output similar to the following:
 ```
 System check identified no issues (0 silenced).
 January 18, 2024 - 17:18:37